 Heritability estimates range from zero to one.
 A heritability close to zero indicates that almost all of the variability in a trait among people is due to environmental factors, with very little influence from genetic differences.
-Characteristics such as religion, language spoken, and political preference have a heritability of zero because they are not under genetic control.
+Characteristics such as religion or language spoken have a heritability of zero because they are not under genetic control.
 A heritability close to one indicates that almost all of the variability in a trait comes from genetic differences, with very little contribution from environmental factors.
 Many disorders that are caused by variants (also known as mutations) in single genes, such as phenylketonuria (PKU), have high heritability.
 Most complex traits in people, such as intelligence and multifactorial diseases, have a heritability somewhere in the middle, suggesting that their variability is due to a combination of genetic and environmental factors.

 Heritability has historically been estimated from studies of twins.
 Identical twins have almost no differences in their DNA, while fraternal twins share, on average, 50 percent of their DNA.
 If a trait appears to be more similar in identical twins than in fraternal twins (when they were raised together in the same environment), genetic factors likely play an important role in determining that trait.
 By comparing a trait in identical twins versus fraternal twins, researchers can calculate an estimate of its heritability.

 Heritability can be difficult to understand, so there are many misconceptions about what it can and cannot tell us about a given trait: